figuerom16/zjax/Readme.md

 ### Applying inline functions directly to `z-action`

-For very short snippets of functionality like toggling a class when a button is clicked, ZJAX supports defining the function directly as the ZJAX value like this:
+For very short snippets of functionality like toggling a class when a button is clicked, Zjax supports defining the function directly as the Zjax value like this:

 ```html
 <button z-action="$('#menu').classList.add('open')">